SiamakGoudarzi/Digital-Transformation-Business-Strategy-for-Coffee-Industry/README.md

-# Mehmet Coffee - Business Plan
+# Digital Transformation & Business Strategy for Coffee Industry

 ## 🇺🇸 English
 A comprehensive business plan for a coffee roastery transitioning from a "childhood dream" to a scalable enterprise.
 This project covers the entire value chain from direct trade to omnichannel sales.